yokalona/livadator/README.md

 {:key {:validators (fn [val] (not (= :b (keyword val))))}}
 ```
 Describes a map containing a key `:key` whereas the value, when treated as a keyword, must not equal :b

+## Validators
+Validator is a function, that is executed against values to check if value is correct or not.
+If validator returns **true** - then the **value** is correct.
+If validator returns anything else of **true** then there are two possibilities:
+1. If returned value is **false** then the livadatór will use an **index** of this validator in output
+2. Any other return value, and **thrown exception message** will be used instead of the index in the livadatór output.

 ## Required? and multiple?
 Each key can have special validators: **required?** and **multiple?**.